Kailyn Lowry Pregnant: ‘Teen Mom 2’ Baby Daddy Name Revealed?

 During the previous week’s Teen Mom 2 after show, Kailyn Lowry was faced with questions about the identity of her baby’s father.
 However, rather than reveal the man’s name, Lowry told Diab that she wasn’t ready to address the topic.

 While Kailyn Lowry stays silent about the identity of her third baby’s father, rumors continue to swirl in regard to who the mystery man may be.
-Just last week, a few names, including JC Cueva, Tyler Hill and Chris Lopez, were thrown into the mix.
-Jo Rivera and Javi Marroquin, the fathers of Kailyn Lowry’s oldest children, Isaac, 7, and Lincoln, 3, respectively, have also been thrown into the mix, despite Rivera’s relationship with fiancee Vee Torres and Marroquin and Lowry’s strained relationship.
+Just last week, a few names, including JC Cueva, Tyler Hill, and Chris Lopez, were thrown into the mix.
+Jo Rivera and Javi Marroquin, the fathers of Kailyn Lowry’s oldest children, Isaac, seven, and Lincoln, three, respectively, have also been thrown into the mix, despite Rivera’s relationship with fiancee Vee Torres and Marroquin and Lowry’s strained relationship.

 Last year, as Kailyn Lowry’s marriage to Javi Marroquin came to an end, the reality star was seen on camera telling her then-husband, who expressed interest in expanding their family, that she wasn’t open to the idea of having more children.
 However, just months after their split, Lowry conceived her third child with another man.